nasa/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-B/workflow_code/visualizations/README.md

 ## General  info <!-- omit in toc -->
-The documentation for this script and its outputs can be found in [sections 6-10 of the GL-DPPD-7104-B.md processing protocol](/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md#6-amplicon-seq-data-analysis-set-up).
-This script is automatically executed as an optional step of the SW_AmpIllumina-B Snakemake workflow when the `run_workflow.py` argument `--visualizations TRUE` is used.
-Alternatively, the script can be executed manually as detailed below.
+The documentation for this script and its outputs can be found in steps 6-10 of the [GL-DPPD-7104-B.md](https://github.com/nasa/GeneLab_Data_Processing/blob/master/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md) pipeline document.
+This script is automatically executed as an optional step of the [SW_AmpIllumina-B](../../) Snakemake workflow when the `run_workflow.py` argument, `--visualizations TRUE`, is used.
+Alternatively, the script can be executed independently as detailed below.

 <br>